borismai/crawl/README.md

 CLI interface using argparse

+Input arguments validation

-Use http lib with session support
+Use http sessions

 Separate session for every worker